Feel like yourself again

 Dry Hair

-Your hair naturally protects itself using something referred to as the 18-MEA lipid layer, a thin layer of lipids, or oils.
+Your hair naturally protects itself thanks to the 18-MEA lipid layer.

-You can think of this lipid layer as an oil-based shield that protects the hair cuticle — the outermost layer of your hair shaft — from certain forms of harm and allows it to repel water (also known as being hydrophobic)
+This lipid layer is an oil-based shield that protects the hair cuticle — the outermost layer of your hair shaft.
+It also helps the cuticle repel water (AKA hydrophobic)

 When this layer is damaged, your hair can become hydrophilic, meaning it more easily absorbs water.

-While this may seem like a good thing, it can increase your hair’s risk of becoming damaged.
-If your hair absorbs a large amount of water, it stretches, potentially causing it to fracture and lose some of its strength.
+While this may seem like a good thing, it can make your hair more vulnerable to damage.
+If your hair absorbs a lot of water, it stretches, potentially causing it to fracture and lose some of its strength.

-As such, products that protect your hair from drying out, protect its natural oil or sebum or generally keep its oils in balance are the best protections available against damage.
+So, products that protect your hair from drying out, protect its natural oil or sebum, or generally keep its oils in balance are the best protection against damage.

 Damaged Hair